leolanese/leolanese/README.md

  ## Hi there, I'm Leo 👋

-<i>I'm a Senior Software Developer, living in London UK, with industry experience in Finance and e-commerce applications, specializing in Front-End using Angular and React frameworks.
-Moreover, I have extensive experience in large-scale software applications.
+<i>I'm a Senior Software Developer, living and working in London UK.
+Across the ten years I made a solid industry experience in finance and e-commerce applications, specializing in Front-End using Angular and NextJS frameworks.
 I'm proficient in Functional Programing and Responsive Web Design practices.</i>

 </div>

 <div align="left">

 ### 👨‍💻 What I'm currently working on:
  - Working at `Luno Fintech Finance`.
 Luno is a leading global `cryptocurrency company` with over 5 million customers in 40 countries and a team of over 350.
 Headquartered in London, Luno operates across Africa, South East Asia and Europe.
-Luno's products andservices make it safe and easy to buy, store and learn about cryptocurrencies.
+Luno's products and services make it safe and easy to buy, store and learn about cryptocurrencies.

 ---

 ### 🖥️ Where I was working on in the past:
  - I have being working in different countries for several clients like `BBC`, `London Metropolitan Police`, `Nokia`, `IBM`, `SKY`, `Mimecast`, `Vashi`, between others, producing succesully products that I'm proud of.
- - I did several presentations as speaker in JavaScript Conferences around the world.
-Most remarkables: `SpainJS (Madrid)`, `ScotlandJS (Edinburgh)` and `JSConf (Buenos Aires)`.
+ - I did several presentations as speaker, and also invited as JS influencer, to several JavaScript Conferences around the world.
+Most c: `SpainJS (Madrid)`, `ScotlandJS (Edinburgh)` and `JSConf (Buenos Aires)`.

 ---